cranmer/look-elsewhere-2d/README.md

 Based on
 *Estimating the significance of a signal in a multi-dimensional search* by  Ofer Vitells and Eilam Gross http://arxiv.org/pdf/1105.4355v1.pdf

+You can run the notebook from your browser right now by gong to [everware](https://everware.rep.school.yandex.net/) and paste the URL to this repository.

 This is for the special case of a likelihood function of the form
 $L(\mu, \nu_1, \nu_2)$ where $\mu$ is a single parameter of interest and
 $\nu_1,\nu_2$ are two nuisance parameters that are not identified under the null.